TuhinAl/gPRC/README.md

 Client Server communication:
 proto actually also generate some Client code for us to invoke that method.
-What are we have going to do?
+What are we going to do?
 Here, we have a server builder to build te server.
 Then we added the service to expose the API.

 Similarly, we have something called a channel builder in the client side to build a channel. so the channel is nothing but a connection